Jbleezy/BO1-Reimagined/README.md

 * Fix bouncing betties from repeating place sound on Der Riese added curb collision
 * Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
 * Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?, couldn't get it to happen)
-* Find out how to get MagicBullet() to not effect players (for starbust QED weapons)
 * Make better last powerup FX
 * Give players the same basic model on Nacht and Verruckt
 * Fix trench gun 3rd person sounds being too loud